 Papers should present novel ideas in the cross-disciplinary research context described in this call, motivated by problems from current practice or applied research.
 Both theoretical and empirical contributions should be highlighted, substantiated by formal analysis, simulation, experimental evaluations, or comparative studies.
 Appropriate references must be made to related work.
 Due to the cross-disciplinary nature of the ACSOS conference, we encourage papers to be intelligible and relevant to researchers who are not members of the same specialized sub-field.
 Authors are also encouraged to submit papers describing applications.
 Application papers should provide an indication of the real-world relevance of the problem that is solved, including a description of the domain, and an evaluation of performance, usability, or comparison to alternative approaches.
 Experience papers are also welcome, especially if they highlight insights into any aspect of design, implementation or management of self-* systems that would be of benefit to practitioners and the ACSOS community.
 All submissions will be rigorously peer-reviewed and evaluated based on the quality of their technical contribution, originality, soundness, significance, presentation, understanding of the state of the art, and overall quality.

 The conference organizers will select one paper to be awarded the Karsten Schwan Best Paper Award.
-Selected papers may also be invited for publication in a special issue journal on autonomic computing and self organizing systems.
+Selected papers from ACSOS 2020 will be invited for extensions in ACM Transactions on Autonomous and Adaptive Systems (TAAS).

 PDF version of the CfP.